emfingerc/FounderCalciumStudy/help.md

 - `calcium`: calcium traces & spectral density with condition
 - `protein`: mRNA expression on liver
-- `calcium8G`: calcium traces & spectral density by condition
+- `basal`: calcium basal measurements

 See also